 About

-I am currently Director Cloud Learning Futures at Deakin University, in Melbourne Australia, where I lead strategic university innovation projects and curriculum renewal.
-My team in Deakin Learning Futures leads work on CloudFirst approaches to teaching and learning which puts the online experience at the heart of learning design.
-This includes the world first Degrees at FutureLearn Project which saw Deakin become the first university to launch a suite of degrees on a MOOC platform.
-I have held several roles since joining Deakin in 2016 including Director Digital learning and Pro Vice-Chancellor Teaching and Learning.
-Prior to this I was Head, Digital Pedagogies in the Learning Teaching and Curriculum Unit, University of Wollongong and was one of the academic leads on the UOW Curriculum Transformation Project (CTP) an ambitious five-year project to review and transform the curriculum of all UOW degrees.
-CTP focused on delivering exciting, authentic learning experiences, in an integrated whole-of-course framework and equipping all students as adaptable professionals, confident citizens and agile, lifelong learners for our increasingly complex world.
-I began my academic career as a lecturer in journalism and then convenor of the journalism program at UOW.
+Prior to my current role at Navitas I held a number of senior leadership roles at the University of Wollongong, where I was Journalism program lead and at Deakin University where I was Pro-Vice Chancellor Teaching and Learning and Director of Digital Learning.
+My team in Deakin Learning Futures led work on CloudFirst approaches to teaching and learning which put the online experience at the heart of learning design.
+This included the world first Degrees at FutureLearn Project which saw Deakin become the first university to launch a suite of degrees on a MOOC platform.
+At UOW I was Head, Digital Pedagogies and was one of the academic leads on the UOW Curriculum Transformation Project (CTP) an ambitious five-year project to review and transform the curriculum of all UOW degrees.

 I’ve written widely about art and architecture, gay/lesbian issues, religion, music, film and journalism.